 Check in is at 4pm and check out is at noon.
 Quiet hours are after 10pm and before 7am.
 We do not tolerate parties.
-Absolutely NO SMOKING on the premises.
-Renter agrees that owner and owner affiliates are not responsible for any personal property loss or personal injury that may result from the planned rental.
+Absolutely NO SMOKING OR VAPING on the premises.
+Renter agrees that owner and owner affiliates are not responsible for any personal property loss or personal injury that may result from the rental.